dbarj/database/adb-migration/00-introduction/introduction.md

 In this workshop, you will:

-* Learn about ADB architecture
+* Learn about the ADB architecture
 * Check your environment for readiness before you move
 * Use Cloud Migration Analyser to get the recommended move approach
 * Export data with Data Pump and import into ADB